pazcharles02/OBS-and-Twitch-Livestreaming/docs/creating-scene.md

 ## Creating Scene

-*Before doing anything, keep note we are working with OBS version 26.1.1*
+**Note: Before doing anything, keep note we are working with OBS version 26.1.1**

 In order to capture things like your games, cameras, or whatever else you want your stream to see, we first need to create a scene.
 A scene is like a whole container for all the separate windows and screens you want to share with your stream.